Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 Our children are falling back in gross motor skills, something so native and primitive to child development that our previous generations never had to bother about them.
-Motor skills just magically developed, for them.
+For them, gross motor development was almost magical and required no special efforts on behalf of parents.

 Use of devices and screen time has further reduced moment based play activities.
 It is not surprising to see that majority of children entering Kindergarten lack the requisite gross and fine motor skills.

-1. Gross Motor skills are precursor to any kind of physical and brain development.
+1. Gross Motor development is precursor to any kind of physical and brain development.
 There is a reason why the babies start with these skills right in the womb.

 2. These motor skills are essential to carry out daily life activities like sitting straight, crawling, walking, dressing, eating.
 Basically all your everyday functions.

-3. Motor skills develop from head to toe.
+3. Child’s gross motor skills skills develop from head to toe.
 Meaning that a baby first needs to learn to master the control of its head followed with trunk and then legs.
-It is after these gross motor skills have been mastered, children start with fine motor skills.
+It is after these developmental milestones have been mastered, children start with fine motor skills.

 4. Gross motor skills are the essential link leading to social, cognitive, language and brain development in young children.